Eucalyptus Blue Gum

 Common Uses

-It is often used in diffusers, burners and inhalants for its fresh, stimulating aroma as well as its antiseptic and decongestive properties and is a powerful odour eliminator.
+Eucalyptus species have been used traditionally for supporting a healthy respiratory system and to soothe muscles after exercise.
+It is often used in diffusers, burners and inhalants for its fresh, stimulating aroma as well as its antiseptic and decongestive properties and is a powerful odor eliminator.
 It is used in massage blends to soothe muscles after use.
+It is great in household cleaning products and is useful in removing stains and sticky residues and grease marks from clothing.

 It also makes a highly effective insect repellent.